osmosis-labs/osmosis/x/cosmwasmpool/README.md

   x/cosmwasmpool -- instantiate contract --> x/wasm
 ```

-The CosmWasm contract that is to be instanitiated needs to implement [CosmWasm Pool interface](#cosmwasm-pool-interface) and store it on chain first.
+The CosmWasm contract that is to be instanitiated needs to implement [CosmWasm Pool Contract Interface](#cosmwasm-pool-contract-interface) and store it on chain first.
 Then new pool can be created by sending `MsgCreateCosmWasmPool`.

 `MsgCreateCosmWasmPool` contains `InstantiateMsg`, which is a message that will be passed to the CosmWasm contract when it is instantiated.
 The structure of the message is defined by the contract developer, and can contain any information that the contract needs to be instantiated.
 JSON format is used for `InstantiateMsg`.